What is Special Needs Savings Scheme (SNSS)?

 - Without the SNSS

-nomination, a deceased person’s CPF savings in the
+nomination, a deceased parent’s CPF savings in the Ordinary, Special,

-payment in cash if he had made a Cash nomination.
+once-off lump sum payment in cash if he/she had made a Cash nomination.
 If the

-deceased person did not make any nomination, his CPF
+deceased parent did not make any nomination, his/her CPF savings will be

-savings will be transferred to the Public Trustee for
+transferred to the Public Trustee’s Office for distribution to his/her family

-distribution to his family members in accordance with the
+members in accordance with the Intestate Succession Act or Inheritance Certificate

 BOTH parents of an eligible child with